Screen Recorder + Video Converter UltimateShop Now

-FonePaw Screen Recorder is available on both Windows and Mac versions.
+FonePaw Game Recorder is available on both Windows and Mac versions.
 Free download it to try.

 Step 1: Open a match replay on Fortnite.

 Step 2: Select a proper camera mode, action speed, and configure camera settings such as focus, exposure, aperture.

-Step 3: Run the FonePaw recorder, adjust the recording area to fit the replay window, enable the system sound, and click the Rec button to start.
+Step 3: Run the FonePaw Game recorder, adjust the recording area to fit the replay window, enable the system sound, and click the Rec button to start.

 Step 4: Play the Fortnite replay.
 During the recording, you can use the annotation tool to highlight the best part.